neurobin/rnm/README.md

 `-ssf/f`             | Search string file.
 Contains fixed search string per line.
 `-rs`                | Replace string.
 A string in the form `/search_string/replace_string/modifier`.
 See **Replace String** in <a href="#technical-terms">Terminology</a> for details.
 `-rs/f`              | Replace string file.
 A file containing replace string per line.
-`-re`                | regex mode.
-Available regex modes are POSIX compliant basic & extended regex, regex used by grep, awk, egrep and the default regex is ECMAScript regex.
-For example, to have a grep like regex, pass the option `-re grep`, to use POSIX compliant extended regex, pass `-re extended`.
-`-rel`               | If this is passed as argument, regex will follow Locale. that is regex like [a-z] will have their meaning according to the system locale.
 `-dp`                | Depth of folder. -1(any negative number) means unlimited depth i.e all files and subdirectories will be included.
 Other values may be 0 1 2 3 etc...
 Default depth is `0`, i.e directory contents will be ignored.
 `-fo`                | File only mode.
 Only files are renamed (not directory).
 Goes to subdirectory/s if depth (`-dp`) is set to `1` or greater. depth is set to 0.
 `-do`                | Apply rename on directory only.